zopefoundation/zope.testbrowser/README.txt

     >>> browser.getControl(label='Ambiguous Control', name='ambiguous-control-name')
     Traceback (most recent call last):
     ...
-    ValueError: Supply one and only one of 'label' and 'name' arguments
+    ValueError: Supply one and only one of "label" and "name" as arguments
     >>> browser.getControl()
     Traceback (most recent call last):
     ...
-    ValueError: Supply one and only one of 'label' and 'name' arguments
+    ValueError: Supply one and only one of "label" and "name" as arguments

 Radio and checkbox fields are unusual in that their labels and names may point to different objects: names point to logical collections of radio buttons or